 Transplanted hair follicles require efficient blood supply for their survival and healthy growth.
 But sometimes blood supply to an area is reduced due to scarring.
 This ultimately reduces the chances of a successful hair transplant.
 Nevertheless, there are certain techniques that surgeons use to improve blood flow into the scarred areas.
 One commonly used technique is Minoxidil application to the treatment area before and after the surgery.

 In general, hair transplantation into scalp scars is quite successful; given the surgeon and the patient follow the pre- and post-op instructions carefully.
 One tip for a successful surgery is to avoid stuffing the scar with hair follicles.
-Additional density can be achieve any time by adding more grafts in a subsequent session, any time after the initial transplant.
+Additional density can achieve any time by adding more grafts in a subsequent session, any time after the initial transplant.
 Stuffing the scar with grafts packed too closely can result in poor hair growth and unnatural looking result.

 Schedule A Free Consultation: